All Products

 The container ID is invalid.

-Only 64-bit hexadecimal strings are supported.
+The container ID must be a 64-bit hexadecimal string.
 You can add the docker://, containerd://, or cri-o:// prefix to specify the container runtime.

 ContainerConnectFailed

-Check whether the container is running.
-You can use kubectl or the Cloud Assistant Agent to view the container status.
+Verify that the container is running.
+You can use kubectl or the Cloud Assistant Agent to check the container state.
 A State of Running indicates that the container is running.
 For more information, see Use Cloud Assistant to run commands in a container.

-• If the container is running, check the container runtime.
-Only containers that are managed by Kubernetes through the CRI and run on docker, containerd, or cri-o container runtimes are supported.
+• If the container is running, check its container runtime.
+Cloud Assistant supports only CRI-managed containers that use the docker, containerd, or cri-o container runtime.

 ContainerStateAbnormal

-Check the container status.
-You can run commands using Cloud Assistant only on running containers.
-You can use kubectl or the Cloud Assistant Agent to view the container status.
-A State of Running indicates that the container is running.
+Cloud Assistant can run commands only in running containers.
+Check the container state by using kubectl or the Cloud Assistant Agent.
+A State of Running confirms the container is running.
 For more information, see Use Cloud Assistant to run commands in a container.

 ContainerNotFound